Jean Djorkaeff

 Jean Djorkaeff (born 27 October 1939) is a French former professional footballer and manager.
 As a player, he operated as a defender.

 Early life

 Djorkaeff was born in the French commune of Charvieu, located in the département of Isère.
-He was born to a Kalmyk father and Polish mother.
+He was born to a Kalmyk father, Armadyk Djorkaeff (Dzhorkayev), who emigrated from Imperial Russia, and Polish mother.

 Club career

 Djorkaeff made his debut as a professional footballer playing for Lyon in a match against Limoges on 28 December 1958.
 Though he started out as a striker, he was famous for his work as central defender and appeared in around 400 matches in the French football league.
 He spent a total of 16 seasons within the first two tiers, during which he played with only four clubs (eight seasons with Lyon, four with Marseille, two with Paris Saint-Germain, and two with Paris FC).
 He won the Coupe de France twice, the first time with Lyon in 1964 and the second with Marseille in 1969.